Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FeatureLayer/readme.md

 # Feature Layer

-Allows users to explore a city/map from the perspective of a Third Person Character.
+Query objects from a feature layer and show them on the map.

 ![Image of Feature Layer Sample](FeatureLayer.jpg)